Mustafa Varank

-Mustafa Varank (pronounced [mustafäh väränk]; 1 January 1976) is currently the Minister of Industry and Technology in the Republic of Turkey.
+Mustafa Varank (pronounced [mustafäh väränk]; 5 February 1976) is a Turkish politician and bureaucrat who previously served as the Minister of Industry and Technology.

+In the 2023 Turkish parliamentary election he was elected to the Grand National Assembly of Turkey from Bursa 2nd district.

 Background

 He was born in 1976 in the Of District of the Black Sea city of Trabzon.
 He attended primary school in Yedikule Ilkokulu and continued to secondary school at Istanbul's Imam-Hatip High School.
-In 1999, he completed his higher education in Middle East Technical University (Ankara), where he earned degrees in Political Science and Public Administration, after which he began his tenure in the United States.
+In 1999, he completed his higher education in Middle East Technical University (Ankara), where he earned degrees in Political Science and Public Administration, after which he began his studies in the United States.

 There, he proceeded to Florida State University and Florida Atlantic University College of Engineering and Computer Science where he worked as a researcher and systems engineer.
-He left the Sunshine State to then earn his master's degree at Indiana University's Pervasive Technology Institute.
+He left Florida to then earn his master's degree at Pervasive Technology Institute of Indiana University Bloomington.

 Varank is married and the father of two children.
-He is the recipient of many awards and honors, including the honorary title of "Ambassador", awarded to him by the President in 2016.